sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1420 - rotate-page.md

 hidden: true
 ---

 Rotates page so that a matched anchor becomes horizontal.
-Use this when Sensible's default and automatic rotation behavior fails to rotate a page, usually because the page contains a mix of horizontally and vertically oriented text.
+Use this when Sensible's default rotation handling behavior fails to rotate a page, usually because the page contains a mix of horizontally and vertically oriented text.
+If the page is both rotated and skewed, use the Deskew preprocessor.

 Parameters
 ====